lukwick/advent_of_code_2022/README.md

 ## Folder structure

-Each day has its own folder (`/day?`).
-Within the folder you find a `TASK.md` which explains the challenge of the day.
+Each day is represented by its own folder (`/day?`).
+Within each folder you find a `README.md` which explains the challenge of the day.
 The `input_example.txt` contains the test input and the `input.txt` the actual puzzle input.
 The `day?.py` file contains my coding solution.
-The `results.txt` represents the puzzle answers.
+The `results.txt` is the puzzle answers.